Gataparsen

 Gataparsen (development code LY2181308) is an antisense oligonucleotide that complementarily binds to survivin mRNA and inhibits its expression in tumor tissue.

-It being investigated for a number of different cancers.
+Gataparsen is being investigated for a number of different cancers.

 It is targeted at survivin which prevents cells dying.

 Clinical trials

 It has completed a phase II trial for acute myeloid leukemia.

 A phase II trial for non-small cell lung cancer has started.

 A phase II trial for hormone-refractory prostate cancer will run until early 2012.